Lysosomal Storage Disorders Support Society

 Pompe is an inherited disorder caused by the buildup of a complex sugar called glycogen in the body’s cells.
 The accumulation of glycogen in certain organs and tissues, especially muscles, impairs their ability to function normally.

 Symptoms begin in the first months of life and include feeding problems, poor weight gain, muscle weakness, floppiness, and head lag.
 Respiratory difficulties are often complicated by lung infections.
-The heart is grossly enlarged.
+The heart may become enlarged (cardiomegaly), especially in infants.
 Many infants with Pompe also have enlarged tongues.

 The classic form of infantile-onset Pompe begins within a few months of birth.
 Infants with this disorder typically experience muscle weakness (myopathy), poor muscle tone (hypotonia), an enlarged liver (hepatomegaly), and heart defects.
 Affected infants may also fail to gain weight and grow at the expected rate (failure to thrive) and have breathing problems.